Skip to content

 • I notice which toys appeal to both adults and children.
 Those stay in rotation longest.

-• Almost every piece fits inside a shoebox which keeps visual clutter low and stress levels down.
-Modu, which we do not yet own, is the exception, but it can live under a bed.
+• Almost every piece fits inside a shoebox, which keeps visual clutter low and stress levels down.
+Modu is the exception, but it can live under a bed.

 When there are too many unrelated brands, nobody knows where anything belongs.
 A streamlined roster is not restrictive.
 It is freeing.

-Ultimately any given toy is only as good as your ability to store it easily, or your willingness to look at it every day for years
+Any given toy is only as good as your ability to store it easily, or your willingness to look at it every day for years.

 Duplo